geotim90/Nevini/docs/index.md

 ## Modules

-Nevini has multiple modules, which can be activated seperately.
+Nevini has multiple modules, which can be activated separately.
-By default, only the `core` and `guild` modules are active.
+By default, only the `core`, `guild` and `util` modules are active.
 Other modules can be activated with the `module add` command.
 Each module has its own documentation in the [docs folder](./docs) of the repository.
 A more accessible version of the documentation is available under [nevini.de](https://nevini.de/docs).